Permission Levels

 - Full Access — Complete access to all endpoints

-- Sending Only - Restricted to email sending only
+- Sending Only — Restricted to email, SMS, and WhatsApp sending

 - Configure optional IP restrictions